 Published April 2018

 You can have the best intent.
-You can even do what is required to the letter; cross all your T's and dot all your I's, …. but it appears that destiny simply does exist in some situations.
-This is how I feel from time to time with a few clients.
-Not often, I would say twice a year, and it so happened it was time for it to happen again in March 2018.
+You can even do what is required to the letter; cross all your T's and dot all your I's, but destiny simply will intervene in some situations.
+This is how I feel from time to time with a few of my clients.
+Fortunately, it does not happen often, maybe once or twice a year, and it just so happened that it was time to happen again in March 2018.

 I believe what he actually meant was that his leads had dropped.